LIMITED EDITIONS AND LIMITED RELEASES

 As an artisan distillery, we are constantly experimenting with new ideas for spirits and cocktails.
 In addition, we occasionally collaborate with our friends in related businesses.
-For nine years running, we have made a series of limited edition spirits, called our Limited Releases.
+For twelve years running, we have made a series of limited edition spirits, called our Limited Releases.
 Each has developed a cult following, and has been something totally unique.
 In addition, we occasionally release small runs of unique, delicious spirits that are only available at the distillery.